 Above is how the sauceboat, sugar, and teacups were sketched in the modeling log.
 The only pieces which were released into production were the sauceboat, sugar, and creamer on April 14, 1938.

 Rhead's journals don't provide an official name for this shape.
 In general, after a line was put into production, Rhead would go on to refer to it with a proper shape name.
 However, in this case he continued to call it "plain" or "all-over decoration shape."
 On May 16, 1938, he mentions a Woolworth's "all-over" teapot and casserole, but those two pieces did not get beyond the planning stage.
 Until a more official name can be found, I will continue to call it the All-over shape.

 The all-over pattern itself was a colorful, Chintz-like decal that covered each piece (except the handles).
-Flatware for this line was picked up from the plain, round Kwaker shape.
+The plates, platters, bowls, and teacups for this line were picked up from the plain, round Empress shape.